hanabi/hanabi.github.io/Reference.md

   * However, Bob **also** knows that you are not allowed to perform a *Certain Discard* from *Bluff Seat*.
 In other words, there are other possibilities for this move - it could also be a *Bluff* on the blue 4.
 If he blind-discarded, that could "kill" the blue stack, since the other copy of blue 4 is already discarded.
   * Bob blind-plays his *Finesse Position* card and it is the blue 4.
 Good thing he did not discard the card!

-### The Early Fix Clue Chop Move

-* As noted in the *Fix Clues* section, a *Fix Clue* is required before a misplay occurs on duplicated cards.
-But usually, the misplay will not occur until late in the game, because there is always some other extra card (that is not currently playable) that it could be.
-* Thus, if other urgent things are at hand, you can usually defer giving some *Fix Clue* for a long time and hope that through ancillary information and the context of the game, the player will "naturally" figure out that the card is duplicated.
-* So if a *Fix Clue* is given early to you, it can be strange.
-You were happily discarding, and now all of a sudden you are being fixed on a card that was just sitting in your hand and was not in danger of being misplayed.
-* This usually means that your chop suddenly became important, so the *Fix Clue* was given early to give you a good discard and keep you occupied.
-Thus, you should permanently chop move one card.

 ### The Order Chop Move & The Skipped Order Chop Move

 * Normally, at the beginning of the game, players are expected to play their 1's from right to left.